-Here are 5 direct quotes from medical professionals about ways fresh air will benefit you and your family as the fight against flu continues:
+Here are 5 direct quotes from medical professionals about ways fresh air will benefit you and your family as we continue to think about how to improve our immune systems:

 - Physical and emotional health benefits: